 A Finnish goaltender whose early promise made him the highest-drafted European at his position, anchoring nets in Atlanta and Dallas for over a decade.

-Kari Lehtonen's path to the NHL was marked by immediate expectation.
-Chosen second overall by the Atlanta Thrashers in 2002, he carried the weight of being the most sought-after European goalie in draft history.
-His technical, fluid style translated quickly, and he became the Thrashers' workhorse, facing a barrage of shots behind a frequently struggling team.
-A trade to the Dallas Stars in 2010 offered a reset, where he evolved into a steady, reliable presence for several playoff-contending squads.
-While individual accolades like All-Star selections were rare, his value was in his durability and calm demeanor, logging 14 seasons and over 400 games as a starting netminder.
-His career stands as a testament to the pressure and perseverance required of a franchise goalie, bridging an era from the post-lockout NHL into the 2010s.
+Kari Lehtonen was selected second overall by the Atlanta Thrashers in 2002, the highest-drafted European goalie in NHL history.
+His technical, fluid style made him the Thrashers' workhorse behind a frequently struggling team.
+A trade to the Dallas Stars in 2010 offered a reset, where he evolved into a steady presence for playoff-contending squads.
+He logged 14 seasons and over 400 games as a starting netminder, his durability and calm demeanor bridging the post-lockout NHL into the 2010s.

 1981–1996